-At the release site Short-tailed Albatross chicks were placed on flat ground in a biologically typical spacing for the species 5-10 meters apart.
+At the release site Short-tailed Albatross chicks were placed on flat ground in a biologically typical spacing for the species, 5-10 meters apart.
 At the age of one month the chicks were not inclined to wander from the artificial nest site on which they were placed.
-Fisher (1971)

-found that Laysan Albatross could find their way back to their own nest site after being displaced as far as 75 meters by the age of 2 months.
-The first group of Chatham Albatross chicks moved at age ? stayed on the artificial nests they were given but the second group transferred 2 months later were much more mobile (Bell, pers.
-Comm.)
+Fisher (1971) found that Laysan Albatross could find their way back to their own nest site after being displaced as far as 75 meters by the age of 2 months.
+Chatham Albatross chicks moved prior to six weeks before fledging generally stayed on the artificial nests they were given, birds transferred at an older age were more mobile (Bell, pers. comm.)
 During a pilot study in 2006 using Laysan Albatross, a number of chicks were lost or weakened during a period of prolonged torrential rainfall shortly after translocation at a site on Kauai.
-In other climates, extensive heat may be a concern.
+In other climates, severe heat may be a concern.
 Thought should be given to providing some protection from the elements (shade or shelter) especially for young chicks.
 In extremely hot weather, spraying the birds with a fine mist of water may provide relief and protection from heat-stress.
 This method has been employed at the Northern Royal Albatross colony at Taiaroa Head, NZ, although used primarily during the guard stage (i.e., adult still with the chick in mid summer).

 Safe and secure housing for translocated chicks of burrow-nesting species is provided in the form of artificial burrows.
 Essential requirements are that burrows are insulated from extreme temperatures, light-proof, water-proof and free-draining, and that chicks can be safely retrieved from all parts of the burrow.
 Burrows should also be as attractive as possible to prospecting adults, with safe access for monitoring future breeding attempts.
 In New Zealand, artificial burrows have been designed for use on flat ground in forests (Fig 3) and on sloping ground, e.g. above exposed cliff-tops (Fig 1a) (Gummer 2013).
 All chicks are blockaded into burrows for at least 2 nights after transfer, as a familiarization process (Gummer 2013).
-The pattern of blockade removal is influenced by pre-fledging behavior and is species dependent (refer Section 6.4).
+The pattern of blockade removal is influenced by pre-fledging behavior and is species dependent (refer to Section 6.4).